ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Background

 \subsection{LLM Serving Workloads}

 \stitle{Workload characterization and generation.} Optimization of LLM serving systems promises significant performance gains and substantial cost reductions.
 However, achieving this goal requires a deep understanding of real-world workloads, which is often unavailable due to the absence of a comprehensive production-scale workload characterization.
 Table~\ref{tab:related} summarizes related work on LLM inference workload characterization, omitting various brief analyses found in other work~\cite{splitwise,cao2025locality,mooncake,DynamoLLM} that are optimization-specific and more limited in scope.
 As shown by the comparison, state-of-the-art characterizations are lacking in terms of scale, and leave many workload patterns \emph{uncharacterized}.
 Furthermore, this inadequacy results in \emph{unrealistic} workload generation approaches, restricting practitioners to workloads that cannot fully capture real-world patterns.
-Thus, we are motivated to perform a more comprehensive and detailed characterization of real LLM serving workloads in production.
+Thus, we are motivated to perform a more extensive characterization of real LLM serving workloads in production.
 We then share our insights by building and releasing \sysname, a principled framework for generating realistic serving workloads to foster future research.

-\stitle{Workload source.} Alibaba \maas is a cutting-edge AI model service platform that enables users to build and use various kinds of custom model services.
-Its model repository contains over 200 foundation models and thousands of fine-tuned models.
-More than hundreds of enterprises have deployed their applications based on \maas, and millions of requests are served each day.
-To support such a high and diverse model-serving workload, \maas maintains O(10K) GPUs distributed in dozens of regions and zones, making \maas a world-wide large model service platform.
+\stitle{Workload source.} Alibaba Cloud Model Studio is a cutting-edge AI model service platform that enables users to build and use various custom model services.
+It hosts over 200 foundation models and thousands of fine-tuned models, supports applications deployed by hundreds of enterprises, and serves millions of requests each day.
+To support such a high and diverse workload, Model Studio maintains O(10K) GPUs distributed in dozens of regions and zones, making it a world-wide large model service platform.